cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

 Hello!
 Welcome to my GitHub!
-I'm Mimi Pieper, a software engineer passionate about building intuitive solutions to complex problems while continuing to learn and grow.
-I’m currently based in Southern Oregon but open to relocation across the West Coast.
-I love working on full-stack applications, exploring AI, and teaching others.
-Feel free to check out my work! 😸
+I'm Mimi Pieper, a software engineer.
+Currently I work as a Solutions Architect at AWS
 ---

 ## 🔬 Educational Content & Research Repos